programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

     return blobs_list
 ```
-Finally, we can use this list to extract the full text annotations of each blob, join them to create the full text and save it to a local file.
+Finally, we can use this list to extract the full-text annotations of each blob, join them to create the full text, and save it to a local file.
 ```
 def local_file(blobs_list, filename, output_dir):